mui/material-ui/docs/src/pages/layout/breakpoints/breakpoints.md

 ### useMediaQuery hook

-You can learn more about this hook following [this link](/layout/use-media-query/).
+You can learn more about this hook [here](/layout/use-media-query/).

 ### withWidth()

-> ⚠️ This higher-order component will be deprecated for the [useMediaQuery](/layout/use-media-query/) hook once the React's hooks are released as stable.
+> ⚠️ This higher-order component will be deprecated for the [useMediaQuery](/layout/use-media-query/) hook when the React's hooks are released as stable.

 ```jsx
 import withWidth from '@material-ui/core/withWidth';